You are viewing the Caracas chapterGlobalNew YorkAcarigua

 Phase 1 — Strategic alignment and governance

 Joint definition of scope, budget, KPIs, audiences, responsibilities, protocols, legal needs, initial curatorial criteria, collaboration model and communications plan.
-This phase closes with formal approval by the main partner or sponsor.
+This phase closes with formal review by the main partner or sponsor.

 Phase 2 — Curatorial development and programming